 Just because something is good and effective does not mean that more is better.

-I’m reminded of the traditional advice to limit one’s daily kombucha consumption to 1/2 glass per day.
+I’m reminded of the traditional advice to limit one’s daily kombucha dosage to 1/2 glass per day.
 In light of the swine trials, this could be especially important if your body is facing some sort of health stress or challenge – viral or otherwise.